nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Keyboard shortcuts

-* Click the `Up` arrow in the keyboard to traverse up the previously inputted commands if they exist.
+* Press the `Up` arrow in the keyboard to traverse up the previously inputted commands if they exist.
-* Click the `Down` arrow in the keyboard to traverse down the previously inputted commands if they exist.
+* Press the `Down` arrow in the keyboard to traverse down the previously inputted commands if they exist.
-* Click the `Shift`Button followed by the `Backspace` button on the keyboard to delete all the text in the command box in one go.
+* Press the `Shift`Button followed by the `Backspace` button on the keyboard to delete all the text in the command box in one go.

 --------------------------------------------------------------------------------------------------------------------